jbossdemocentral/dv-gettingstarted/README.md

 **OPTION 1 - RUNNING AND PREVIEWING WITHIN JBDS**:
 **STEP 1:** Clone the Repository and Download Data Virtualization
 -git clone https://github.com/jbossdemocentral/dv-gettingstarted.git
--Download from jboss.org http://www.jboss.org/products/datavirt/download/
+-Download DV from jboss.org http://www.jboss.org/products/datavirt/download/
--You must download and install EAP 6.4 and the EAP 6.4.3 patch first.
+-Download EAP 6.4.0 from jboss.org http://www.jboss.org/products/eap/download/
+-Download EAP 6.4.3 Roll up patch from CSP https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=39353
--Install Data Virtualization enabling OData
+-Install EAP, EAP Rollup Patch and Data Virtualization enabling OData

 **STEP 2:** Import, Preview Data and Deploy
 -NOTE:  In order to use the source files and VDB the Parent folder has to be updated to your local git clone directory for the project.
 To do that run the script below otherwise manual update to the files: